RedTurtle/auslfe.portlet.multimedia/README.txt

 TODO
 ====

-Tests on Plone 4: there is the new SunBurst Theme and jQuery 1.4.
+* Tests on Plone 4: there is the new SunBurst Theme and jQuery 1.4.
+* Do not create from scratch the images, but store all client side.

 Credits
 =======